thierry123454/UA-VCL/README.md

   - **EWC:** Regularizes parameter updates using the Fisher Information Matrix.

 - **Experiments:**
   Models are trained sequentially on permuted versions of MNIST.
 Results include average test accuracy, RMSE, and accuracy curves across tasks.
 Hyperparameters such as coreset size, EWC lambda, and the UA-VCL hyperparameter $\alpha$ are varied to study their impact.
+The code also contains experiments on Split MNIST and generative settings.

 - **Visualizations:**
   Plots are generated to illustrate:
   - Average test accuracy over tasks.
   - The impact of different coreset sizes.
   - Average test RMSE over tasks.
-  - Visualizations to study the effect of uncertainty-aware KL regularization and \(\alpha\) on performance.
+  - Visualizations to study the effect of uncertainty-aware KL regularization and $\alpha$ on performance.